Unrecognized

 The breed is high-energy and needs a lot of exercise.
 For this reason, it would be better suited for those without mobility issues.
 Their size also makes them more challenging to control on the lead, so they are not advised for older people.

-Their thick, double coats can get tangles, so regular brushing will also help with that.
-You will not need to bathe your dog too often, which is good news because of the size and effort of getting it in a bathtub and drying it afterwards without getting soaked.
+Their thick, double coats can get tangled, so regular brushing will also help with that.
+You will not need to bathe your dog too often, which is good news because of the size and effort of getting it in a bathtub and drying it afterward without getting soaked.

 An outside hose can be a great way to clean the dog, and quarterly baths or cleaning should be sufficient unless it gets dirty when out on walks or playing.